chengchengcode/IRAC-mosaic/README.md

 ## stacking process:

-Spitzer data can be downloaded from: https://sha.ipac.caltech.edu/applications/Spitzer/SHA/

-input the ra, dec, Equ 2000, set the radius, 1.5deg at most, select IRAC data bands maybe only BCD data, click Search.
+Spitzer data can be downloaded from [Spitzer Heritage Archive](https://sha.ipac.caltech.edu/applications/Spitzer/SHA/).
+You can input the ra, dec, Equ 2000, set the radius, 1.5deg at most, select IRAC data bands maybe only BCD data, click Search.
 Then you see a page with many data, select all, click Prepare Download, then wait a moment

 then download script, download data, unzip the files in a folder, then you can see some folders with the name like r46954240, r46954241, r46954242…